-AAS Australian Accounting Standards issued by the Australian Accounting Standards Board (AASB) and amended from time to time, e.g. AAS27.12 refers to paragraph 12 of AAS27 Financial Reporting by Local Government .
+AAS Australian Accounting Standard issued by the Australian Accounting Standards Board (AASB), e.g. AAS27.12 refers to paragraph 12 of AAS27 Financial Reporting by Local Government.
 Note: All AAS standards with the exception of AAS 25 Financial Reporting by Superannuation Funds have been withdrawn.
-The abbreviations is still used in the regulations to refer to the AASB standards and is defined in paragraph 3(1) of Local Government (Financial Management) Regulations 1996.
+We have left the abbreviations here as there still may be occasion to refer to them.
 AASB Accounting Standard issued by Australian Accounting Standards Board, e.g. AASB 101.8 refers to paragraph 8 of AASB 101 Presentation of Financial Statements.
 AIFRSs Australian Equivalents to International Financial Reporting Standards.
 DLGSC Department of Local Government, Sport and Cultural Industries.
-FM Reg A specific regulation contained within the Local Government (Financial Management) Regulations 1996.
+FM Reg Local Government (Financial Management) Regulations 1996.
 Guide Introduction to Local Government Accounting.
 IFRSs International Financial Reporting Standards.
 IASB International Accounting Standards Board.
 Interpretation Interpretations issued from time to time to add clarity to accounting treatments.
 OAG The Office of the Auditor General of Western Australia.
-The model or the model Annual financial report model.
+The model Annual financial report model.